 “For example, at Highways England they have now demonstrated the ability to design a road in 95% less time than before thanks to automation of design.
 But we are still lacking a commercial model to enable design consultancies to do that at scale.”

 Alex sees it as one of his main tasks to help creating a smarter infrastructure and to create commercial models that support innovation.

 “From a government perspective, our job is to set out policies and strategies and then to support programs that deliver these strategies.To actually effect the change in delivery is the hardest part”, he says.

-Alex Lubbock is one of the keynote speakers at BIMobject LIVE 2018 in Malmö, October 9-10.
-In his speech he will provide a deeper insight into how BIM can be maneuvered and facilitated through government direction, and he will talk about what the implications are from a manufacturers perspective - today and tomorrow.”
+Alex Lubbock was one of the keynote speakers at BIMobject LIVE 2018 in Malmö, October 9-10.
+In his speech he provided a deeper insight into how BIM can be maneuvered and facilitated through government direction, and he has talked about what the implications are from a manufacturers perspective - today and tomorrow.”